Giving to the church

 Who to contact

-Tomas Freyman (Treasurer), and Charlotte Rothwell (Planned Giving Secretary) would be very pleased to give you further details of [1] and [2] above, and can all be reached through the Parish Office (020 7586 3864, or by email).
+Stephen Jones (Treasurer), and Shelley Quaile (Planned Giving Secretary) would be very pleased to give you further details of ways of giving, and can be reached through the Parish Office (020 7586 3864, or by email).
 It is a tradition that the clergy should not know too much about who is contributing how much to the running of the church, and so the administration of these schemes is wholly in the hands of lay people!

-In addition to planned weekly giving, our Legacies Officer Peter Jefferys (020 7722 5017) would be very happy to talk to you about ways in which you can enable the church to benefit under your Will.
-He is also knowledgeable about ways in which planned giving can be made tax-efficient for US taxpayers.
+In addition to planned weekly giving, our Treasurer, Stephen Jones, would be very happy to talk to you about ways in which you can enable the Church to benefit under your Will.

 Special occasions